grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

    - To start using Security Context Constraints (SCC) instead of PSP, set `rbac.create` to `true` and `rbac.type` to `scc`.

 1. Update the `mimir.config` value, based on the following information:
-   - Consider first using the [new simplified configuration method](#optional-use-the-new-simplified-configuration-method).
-It may significantly reduce the size of `mimir.config`.
    - Compare your overridden value of `mimir.config` with the one in the `values.yaml` file in the chart.
 If you are not overriding the value of `mimir.config`, then skip this step.
    - The service names for memcached caches have changed.
      If you previously copied the value of `mimir.config` into your values file,